influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-security.md

 To create a GitHub OAuth Application, follow the [Register your app](https://developer.github.com/guides/basics-of-authentication/#registering-your-app) instructions.
 Essentially, you'll register your application [here](https://github.com/settings/applications/new).

-The `Homepage URL` should include Chronograf's full server name and port.
-If you are running it locally for example, make it `http://localhost:8888`.
+The `Homepage URL` should include the full Chronograf server name and port.
+For example, if you are running it locally, it is `http://localhost:8888`.

 The `Authorization callback URL` must be the location of the `Homepage URL` plus `/oauth/github/callback`.
-For example, if `Homepage URL` was `http://localhost:8888`, then the `Authorization callback URL` should be `http://localhost:8888/oauth/github/callback`.
+For example, if `Homepage URL` was `http://localhost:8888`, then the `Authorization callback URL` is `http://localhost:8888/oauth/github/callback`.

-GitHub provides a `Client ID` and `Client Secret`.
+GitHub provides the `GitHub Client ID` and `GitHub Client Secret`.
-To register these values with Chronograf set the following environment variables:
+To register these values with Chronograf, set the following environment variables:

 * `GH_CLIENT_ID`
 * `GH_CLIENT_SECRET`